RE-UPHOLSTER IT WHITE

 Details on HOW TO CUT NEW FABRIC for re-upholstery can be found HERE!
 In that post I describe how to use the old fabric as a pattern.

 4 seats got reupholstered .
-Pics with the big X is the first seat I started with.
-Each X pic is paired with a similar pic of the last seat I worked on which turned out a lot better.
+Pics with the big X is the first seat I re-upholstered which was not done well.
+Each X pic is paired with the last seat I worked on which turned out a lot better.
 By that 4th seat I had a system down.
 Going around a curve with this THICK fabric was something I had to learn.
 Which is why I wrote this post!

 Check out all the pics where I messed up!
 Do you see the differences between these 2 pics?